makerdao/integration-examples/mcd-dai/README.md

 In this example you can:
-- Request COL1 type token from faucet to interact with MCD system
+- Request kovan REP token from faucet to interact with MCD system
-- Lock COL1 token in the CDP and receive MDAI
+- Lock REP token in the CDP and receive MDAI
-- Payback MDAI and withdraw COL1 token from CDP
+- Payback MDAI and withdraw REP token from CDP

 ### Prerequisites
  - Have Metamask in your browser